dandi/handbook/docs/12_download.md

-# Downloading Data and Dandisets
+# Download Data and Dandisets

 You can download the content of a Dandiset using the DANDI Web application (such a specific file) or entire Dandisets using the DANDI Python CLI.